PastelStoic/create-t3-edgedb-app/README.md

 - Now whenever you push a change to your repository, Vercel will automatically redeploy your website!

 ### Docker

+IMPORTANT: I have not yet modified the Docker parts of this branch, and it WILL NOT WORK with default values.
+Either make the changes yourself or use vercel.

 You can also dockerize this stack and deploy a container.